 The sand wedge is a wedge that has a loft of 56 degrees in most cases, but the range of sand wedge lofts can be 55-57 in some cases.

-Sand wedges are used in many situations such as chipping around the green, flop shots, and for shots out of a greenside bunker.
-The clubhead shape of a lot of the sand wedges on the market makes bunker shots easier to perform.
+Sand wedges are used in many situations, such as chipping around the green, flop shots, and shots out of a greenside bunker.
+It is one of my favorite clubs because it has helped me escape some sticky situations!

 Further Reading – Do I Need a Sand Wedge? – What Wedges Should You Carry?

 The highest lofted wedges are lob wedges.
 They are 58 degrees of loft and can sometimes run up to 64 degrees.
 There are even higher lofted lob wedges that are rare, and they can be 68 degrees of loft!

 A lob wedge has so much loft that it can be tough to make good contact unless the lie is perfect.
 The main use for a lob wedge is a short approach shot that you can’t roll out or a flop shot over an object.